JaybeeH32/TimeSeriesClusteringNMF/LINE/README - Copie.md

-First step:

-Use your usual env to save the adjacency matrix you want to work on.
-Choose the dataset and the epsilon value
+In this folder are the functions to use the LINE algorithm.
+Note that we use an implementation of LINE using previous versions of packages.
+Therefore, to use the LINE algorithm you need to save in the adjacency folder the adjacency matrix of the graph you want to process.

+To do this, just enter the command line:

-python save_adjacency.py --dataset Beef --eps 0.1
+python save_adjacency.py --dataset Beef --eps 0.1 --ptb 0

-Second step:

-run this on the other environment with the input file being the adjacency matrix saved
+--dataset: precise the dataset
+--eps: precise the value of eps
+--ptb: precise if the dataset is the ptb or not

+Then, on another environnement, you need to enter the command line: (Replace Beef and 0.1 by your value of dataset and eps)

 python line/main.py --input adjacency/.Beef;eps=0.1.npz --output embeddings/.Beef;eps=0.1.line.embeddings --iter 200 --proximity second-order

-Thrid step :

-create the numpy file

 python evaluate_tencent.py --emb embeddings/.Coffee;eps=0.478297.line.embeddings --net adjacency/.Coffee;eps=0.478297.npz --testdir output

-4th step:

-Load the embeddings and perform a kmeans on it.

-Pour installer le second env, il faut faire un env avec python 3.7, il faut installer tensorflow 15.5
+Now, the embeddings of the graph will be saved in the output file, and you can load it using functions in clustering_algos.py or in the notebook.

+To install the second environnment, you need to do the following steps:

 First:
-    conda create --name tf1env python=3.7
-    conda activate tf1env
+    conda create --name tf1env python=3.7 #create an environnment with python 3.7 conda activate tf1env
     pip install tensorflow==1.15.5

 In case of protobuf error: